runmad/RMGiftKit/README.md

 3. Call `[RMGiftKit appLaunched:YES]` at the end of your app delegate's `application:didFinishLaunchingWithOptions:` method.
 4. Call `[RMGiftKit appEnteredForeground:YES]` in your app delegate's `applicationWillEnterForeground:` method.
 5. (OPTIONAL) Call `[RMGiftKit userDidSignificantEvent:YES]` when the user does something 'significant' in the app.
-6. Finally, set the `RMGIFTKIT_APP_ID` in `GiftKit.h` to your Apple provided software id.
+6. Finally, set the `GIFTKIT_APP_ID` in `RMGiftKit.h` to your Apple provided software id.
-7. (OPTIONAL) Change days/uses/alert text in `GiftKit.h` to suit your needs.
+7. (OPTIONAL) Change days/uses/alert text in `RMGiftKit.h` to suit your needs.
 8. (OPTIONAL) Add a `Gift this app` to allow the user to Gift more times in the same version - or without having to wait for the prompt!
-Call `[GiftKit giftApp]` to jump directly to your App's App Store page.
+Call `[RMGiftKit giftApp]` to jump directly to your App's App Store page.

 License
 -------
 Copyright 2011 [Rune Madsen] [rune].
 This library is distributed under the terms of the MIT/X11.

-If you have any changed and updates to GiftKit, feel free to add them so the whole community can enjoy them! :)
+If you have any changed and updates to RMGiftKit, feel free to add them so the whole community can enjoy them! :)

 ![RMGiftKit](http://runmad.com/blog/wp-content/uploads/2011/05/GiftKitScreenshot.png)